AditiShanmugam/Fire-Detection/README.md

 ## Hardware
 All three models were deployed and tested on a RaspberryPi model 4b with an additional camera module.
+Below is the picture of the hardware setup.

 <img width="750" alt="image" src="https://user-images.githubusercontent.com/69090777/138587359-66404154-3e23-4cfa-b705-9a4bc424e3d0.png">